keviinmiichael/pdf-signature-reader/README.md

 ## Verifying PDF signature

-The signed `javascript
-import verif`javascript
-const { getCertificatesInfoFromPDF } = require('pdf-signature-reader-sl'); // require

-import { getCertificatesInfoFromPDF } from 'pdf-signature-reader-sl'; // ES6 from 'pdf-signature-reader-sl';

-const readFile = (e) => {file has the public certificate embedded in it, so all we need to verify a PDF file is the file itself.
+The signed file has the public certificate embedded in it, so all we need to verify a PDF file is the file itself.
 This package is a clone from [ninja-labs-tech/verify-pdf](https://github.com/ninja-labs-tech/verify-pdf) with update on dependencies, cause we got issue when installing the package with node >= 16 & npm >= 8

 ## Installation